sarim/ibus-avro/README.md

  1. Open terminal/package manager and install following packages:

+    For Ubuntu 12.04,

 	`git`
 	`libibus-1.0-dev`
+	`automake`
+	`autoconf`
 	`gjs`
+	`gir1.2-gjsdbus-1.0`
+	`gir1.2-ibus-1.0`

-    You'll need all related build tools like automake,autoconf etc... and Latest ibus from git compiled with gobject-introspection support enabled.
+    For other distros, You'll need all related build tools like automake,autoconf etc... and Latest ibus from git compiled with gobject-introspection support enabled.

  2. Now give the following commands step-by-step: